 have always loved finding out how things work.
 When I was a kid I would take apart just about everything.
-I would be sitting in my parents’ car and wondering how the seat belt would grab hold when the car stopped short.
+I would be sitting in my parent’s car and wondering how the seat belt would grab hold when the car stopped short.
 So I’d figure out a way to bust one open and find out … much to the dismay of my mom.
-I hate not knowing how something works.
+I really don’t like it when I don’t know how something works.

 I love to build and create.
-I was an erector set and LEGO maniac, constructing room to room contraptions to deliver dog treats to our little dog Pookie when she was on good behavior.
-Yes I said Pookie; not necessarily proud of that one … and Yes, I was a big nerd; although I am proud of that.
+I was an erector set and LEGO maniac, constructing room-to-room contraptions to deliver dog treats to our little dog Pookie when she was on good behavior.
+Yes I said Pookie; not necessarily proud of picking that name as a child … and Yes, I was a big nerd; although I am proud of that.

 That curiosity and that desire to create is exactly what I believe being an entrepreneur is all about.
-I have never much had the desire to work for someone else, although I have found that I still thrive in group and corporate settings where I can eventually become the master of my domain.
-I became the man of my house when I was about 12, and I think that affected my understanding of a typical adult-child interaction and removed boundaries for me.
-Or maybe it was the interaction between those adults that thought they knew what was going on, and a precocious and inquisitive little 12 year old who questioned everything.
+I have always been a self-starter and it’s probably because I became the man of my house when I was about 12.
+We grew up in difficult circumstances and it has absolutely molded the person I am today.
+That upbringing affected my understanding of a typical adult-child interaction and removed boundaries for me… or maybe it was the interaction between those adults who knew what was going on, and a precocious and inquisitive little 12 year old who questioned everything.
 I think I have driven a few people nuts over the years, but I would like to think it’s all in the name of fun … and innovation.
 I never accept that anything should be done a certain way, or anything is the way it is, just because it’s been that way for the last 100 years.

 I love technology, but that passion actually arrived a little bit later.
-Because my family didn’t have a lot of money I didn’t own a computer until I went to college.
+Because my mom didn’t have a lot of money I didn’t own a computer until I went to college.
 I purchased this ancient Mac computer from one of my friends and fell in love.
 Like I said … nerd.
+In those early days of the internet, that computer, the way it logically made such sense to me, and the access it granted me to new knowledge, changed everything.
 I have not looked back since.

-During that year abroad I co-founded an e-commerce company called AllAboutDance.com and built that business into one of the top e-tail dancewear companies in the United States over the next few years.
+During that year abroad and armed with this newfound passion for tech, I co-founded an e-commerce company called AllAboutDance.com and began building my first real business.
+Over the next few years my passional for digital marketing truly set in and we built that business into one of the top e-tail dancewear companies in the United States.
 We acquired one of our largest competitors in 2008 and ultimately sold the business in 2010 despite a grim economic outlook.
-I have taken those Internet marketing, SEO, and entrepreneurial skills into the next few start-ups that I have helped scale at ReferLocal, Maxx Bench, and LSEO.com.
-LSEO is a full service digital marketing agency that specializes in Search Engine Optimization (SEO) and and Paid Marketing (especially Google Adwords and Paid Social Ads).
-We work to help companies from the Inc. 5000 and Fortune 100, down to Medium sized businesses, scale and grow through performance marketing.
-Quite simply put, we drive results.
-That focus and drive recently landed our company as a finalist for small SEO Agency of the Year and we were subsequently a Platinum winner of NEPA’s Best Places to Work.
-I am really proud of the culture we have assembled and I thrive in innovative, challenging, and fased-paced environments.
-I love companies that are committed to building a more forward-thinking culture or company, and love the start-up mentality even within larger organizations.
-I love the risk and reward associated with companies in that awesome stage of development or rocketship growth.
+I have taken those Internet marketing, SEO, and entrepreneurial skills into the next few start-ups that I have helped scale at organizations like ReferLocal, Maxx Bench, and LSEO.com.
+LSEO is a full-service digital marketing agency that specializes in Search Engine Optimization (SEO) and Paid Marketing (especially Google Adwords and Paid Social Ads).
+I joined the agency as President and began helping companies from the Inc. 5000 and Fortune 100, down to Medium sized businesses scale and grow through performance marketing.
+During my three years there we grew our own company revenue by over 500% and tripled our client base.
+I directly led a team of 20, most of whom I recruited, hired, and groomed.
+I really appreciated our staff.
+The focus and drive of our team help land our company as a finalist for SEO Agency of the Year while also becoming a Platinum winner of NEPA’s Best Places to Work.
+I am really proud of the culture we assembled there.
+I thrive in innovative, challenging, and fast-paced environments.
+I love working with companies that are committed to building a people-first culture or dynamic company, and love the start-up mentality even within larger organizations.
+There is an exciting balance of risk and reward associated with companies in that awesome stage of development or rocketship growth.

-My catalog production work and photo shoots at AllAboutDance.com coupled with that ever-present interest in technology also exposed a passion for photography and design.
-Capitalizing on my industry experience my collections typically focus on dance, movement and the performing arts.
-My photos have been featured in Time’s Square, as well as numerous sites and photography collections, including the key artwork for Finite and Infinite Games, a collaborative interdisciplinary film project that melded the contemporary visions of choreographer, visual artist, filmmaker and fashion designer.
+My first startup experience, particularly with catalog production and digital photo shoots at AllAboutDance.com, combined with my strong interest in technology, also exposed a passion for photography and design.
+Capitalizing on the dance industry background, my collections have often trended toward movement and the performing arts.
+I have been lucky enough to have my photos featured in Times Square, as well as numerous sites and photography collections, including the key artwork for Finite and Infinite Games, a collaborative interdisciplinary film project that melded the contemporary visions of choreographer, visual artist, filmmaker and fashion designer.
 I have also dabbled in film and was asked to run the lead camera in the production of XIII, a Film created as a living memorial to Murray Spalding 1944-2010.